Hebrews 11, 12. Chapter 28. Pandemic.

 Are we doing this?

-Jesus kept his eye on the prize.
-“For the joy set before him” he endured the cross, though the shame of it was despicable, the moment awful, the trial traumatic.
+Jesus kept his eyes on the joy of gaining our salvation.
+“For the joy set before him” he endured the cross, though the shame was despicable, the moment awful, the trial traumatic.
 For the joy of obedience to the Father and of gaining us, he conquered.
-This is our model.
+He is our model.

-We have our eyes on the prize of obedience to him.
-We cherish our future union with him and his “well done, good and faithful servant,” enough to live with the intentionality that he did.
+We keep our eyes on the prize of obedience to him.
+We cherish our future union with him and his “well done, good and faithful servant,” enough to live with intentionality, as he did.